immutaverse/rp2350-mkt-signer/ReadMe.md

 *  You create your signing keys.
 We provide example commands for this.
 *  You save the private signing key as a git secret.
 *  You save the private signing key in a HSM or encrypted on portable media in a safe deposit box.
+The key here is make triple sure it never leaks and that you can not loose access to it even under worst case natural disasters.
 *  You record the git variable to model # mapping in your master keys spreadsheet.
 This is a important audit and recovery asset.